 STEP 4: Open the available PSP Apps on the user's phone

-Your App receives the deeplink from your server which gives control to the android in order to open the available PSP Apps on the user’s device.
+Your App receives a deep link from your server which gives control to the android in order to open the available PSP Apps on the user’s device.
 The user can then select the PSP App of his choice from the different PSP Apps opened in order to proceed for the payment.

 STEP 5: User selects the PSP App and proceeds for the payment